Lowitja O'Donoghue Oration

 Presented by the Don Dunstan Foundation, in collaboration with Reconciliation SA, Finders University, The University of Adelaide and the South Australian Government Aboriginal Affairs and Reconciliation Division.

-Copies of Speeches and Recordings can be found on our Resources page.
+Copies of previous speeches and recordings can be found on our Resources page.

 Dr Lowitja O'Donoghue AC CBE DSG